 What is Push-Back Racking?

 Push-back racking is a high-density, gravity-driven pallet rack system that easily integrates with any selective pallet rack design.
-The innovative rolling cart and rail design helps push-back optimize warehouse operations without slowing product rotation or increasing handling time.
-With a push-back racking system, warehouses can store more pallets while retaining more pick faces than lower selectivity systems, such as drive-in pallet racking.
+The innovative rolling cart and rail design help push-back optimize warehouse operations without slowing product rotation or increasing handling time.
+With a push-back pallet racking system, warehouses can store more pallets while retaining more pick faces than lower selectivity systems, such as drive-in pallet racking.

 Compared to standard selective racks, a push-back rack system can offer up to 15%-50% more storage space.
 With this increase in storage density, you can also expect the push-back pallet rack price to increase.
 Still, many warehouse managers find push-back racking a worthwhile investment over time.